phughesmcr/en-uk-usa/README.md

 // translate en_GB to en_US (splitting a string by word) const gbString = "I'm visualising the colour of this yoghurt";
 const gbResult = gbString.split(/\w+/).map((word) => dictionary.gbToUs(word)).join(" ");
-// gbResult = "I'm visualising the colour of this yoghurt"
+// gbResult = "I'm visualizing the color of this yogurt"

 // translate en_US to en_GB
 const usString = "This eon is among the most checkered.
 Oxidation has taken the plow.";